Koenkk/zigbee2mqtt.io/configuration/device_specific_configuration.md

 ### RTCGQ01LM, RTCGQ11LM and AV2010/22
 * `occupancy_timeout`: Timeout (in seconds) after the `occupancy: false` message is sent, only available for occupany sensors.
 If not set, the timeout is `90` seconds.
 When set to `0` no `occupancy: false` is send.

+**IMPORTANT**: `occupancy_timeout` should not be set to lower than 60 seconds.
+The reason is this: after detecting a motion the sensor ignores any movements for exactly 60 seconds.
+In case there are movements after this, a new message (`occupancy: true`) will be sent and the sensor will go for one more minute sleep, and so on.
+This is expected behaviour (see [#270](https://github.com/Koenkk/zigbee2mqtt/issues/270#issuecomment-414999973)).
+To work around this, a [hardware modification](https://community.smartthings.com/t/making-xiaomi-motion-sensor-a-super-motion-sensor/139806) is needed.

 ### RTCGQ01LM, RTCGQ11LM
 * `no_occupancy_since`: Timeout (in seconds) after `no_occupancy_since` is send.
 This indicates the time since last occupancy was detected.
 For example `no_occupancy_since: [10, 60]` will send a `{"no_occupancy_since": 10}` after 10 seconds and a `{"no_occupancy_since": 60}` after 60 seconds.